 Children and Families

-We can provide legal support to anybody in close contact with a child, including parents, grandparents, siblings or extended family members.
+Our specialist family law solicitors can provide legal advice to anybody in close contact with a child, including parents, grandparents, siblings or extended family members.

 Good service, in words I could understand.